ped02/MLDA_ROS_Task/README.md

 ```
 ros2 topic pub -1 /start_plan cpp_rrt_1/msg/StartPlan "{step_size: 20}"
 ```
-The example will run vanilla RRT with step size of 20 pixels, maximum node of 10000, strict steering and no work-in-progress visualization.
+The example will run vanilla RRT with step size of `20` pixels, maximum node of `10000`, strict steering and no work-in-progress visualization.
 The parameters will be explained in another section below.

 ## Search Parameters
 To start the search, you need to publish the search parameters to `/start_plan` topic as `cpp_rrt_1/msg/StartPlan` message type.
 The message type will be explained below.

+Note: To run RRT*, set `neighbour_radius` to positive number.
+Else it is going to run RRT.

 #### Parameters
 Name | Type | Defaul Value | Description